srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 # Clabernetes Quickstart

-The best way to understand how clabernetes works is to walk through a short example where we deploy a familiar [Two SR Linux Nodes lab](../../lab-examples/two-srls.md) using clabernetes.
+The best way to understand how clabernetes works is to walk through a short example where we deploy a simple but representative [lab](https://learn.srlinux.dev/blog/2024/vlans-on-sr-linux/#the-lab) using clabernetes.

 Do you already have a kubernetes cluster?
 Great!
 You can skip the cluster creation step and jump straight to [Installing Clabernetes](install.md) part.

 But if you don't have a cluster yet, don't panic, we'll create one together.
 We are going to use [kind](https://kind.sigs.k8s.io/) to create a local kubernetes cluster and then install clabernetes into it.
-Once clabernetes is installed we deploy a small [topology with two SR Linux nodes](../../lab-examples/two-srls.md) connected back to back together.
+Once clabernetes is installed we deploy a small [topology with two SR Linux nodes and two linux clients](https://learn.srlinux.dev/blog/2024/vlans-on-sr-linux/#the-lab) connected back to back together.

 If all goes to plan, the lab will be successfully deployed!
 Then, we start explaining how clabverter & clabernetes work in unison to make the original topology files deployable onto the cluster with tunnels stitching lab nodes together to form point to point connections between the nodes.